 The most common way intruders attempt to gain entry to your home is through windows and doors.
-This is made easier by many home owners often leaving their windows and doors unlocked, practically inviting burglars into their home.
+This is made easier by many homeowners often leaving their windows and doors unlocked, practically inviting burglars into their home.

 Security Window Film

-Security System Vulnerabilities
+Perth Home Security System Vulnerabilities

 Security Alarm Systems

 Installing a CCTV system both internally and externally throughout your home is a great visual deterrent.
-It’s also very helpful in identifying the criminals involved following the break-in.
+It’s also very helpful in identifying the criminals involved following a break-in.
 However, it can be quite hard to cover all areas of your home with CCTV cameras due to the large cost involved and multiple blind spots.

 If you currently have a CCTV system set up at your home, record yourself walking around your home and analyse the footage to identify any blind spots.
 This will allow you to either install more cameras or shift the positioning of current cameras to boost the security of your home.